wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-inbound-endpoint-example.md

    The Kafka inbound endpoint gets the messages from the Kafka brokers and logs the messages in the Micro Integrator.

 ## Set up the inbound endpoint with kafka avro message
-You can setup WSO2 Micro Integrator inbound endpoint with Kafka Avro messaging format as well.
-Follow the instructions on [Setting up Kafka]({{base_path}}/reference/connectors/kafka-connector/setting-up-kafka/) to setup Kafka on the Micro Integrator.
+You can set up the WSO2 Micro Integrator inbound endpoint with Kafka Avro messaging format as well.
+Follow the instructions on [Setting up Kafka]({{base_path}}/reference/connectors/kafka-connector/setting-up-kafka/) to set up Kafka on the Micro Integrator.
 In inbound endpoint XML configurations, change the `value.deserializer` parameter to `io.confluent.kafka.serializers.KafkaAvroDeserializer` and `key.deserializer` parameter to `io.confluent.kafka.serializers.KafkaAvroDeserializer`.
-Add new parameter `schema.registry.url` and add schema registry URL in there.
-The following is the modiefied sample of the Kafka inbound endpoint:
+Add a new parameter `schema.registry.url` and add schema registry URL in there.
+The following is the modified sample of the Kafka inbound endpoint:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <inboundEndpoint name="KAFKAListenerEP" sequence="kafka_process_seq" onError="fault" class="org.wso2.carbon.inbound.kafka.KafkaMessageConsumer" suspend="false" xmlns="http://ws.apache.org/ns/synapse">